Osama6622/Mars-Rover/README.md

-# Mars Rover Task Solution
+# Mars Rover
+Task solution

 ## Setup
 1. Download the repo in your Local.